rept0id/hou-compiler-linux/README.md

 Here, it is clear that 5 is a number.

 However, if it were text, use Greeklish, such as "Paradeigma" instead of "Παράδειγμα."

+## Developer Notes

+There is a reason all files are thrown on the same place and it's because the compiler strugles to work with files out of it's directory.